Bilka2/Wiki-scripts/README.md

 redirects.py - Generates a list of redirects, including how many pages link to them.
 Puts the list on a page.

-wanted_pages.py - Generates a list of wanted pages (redl links), including how many pages link to them and for language pages some info about the English page.
+wanted_pages.py - Generates a list of wanted pages (red links), including how many pages link to them and for wanted language pages some info about the English page.
 Puts the list on a page.

 generate_type.py - Easily format a property for a prototype page.